La Turbie

-La Turbie (/fr/; A Torbia; Turbia) is a commune in the Alpes-Maritimes department in southeastern France.
+La Turbie (/fr/; A Torbia; Turbia, formerly) is a commune in the Alpes-Maritimes department in Southeastern France.
+It borders the Principality of Monaco, which is southeast of it.
+Albert II, Prince of Monaco owns a secondary residence in La Turbie.

 History

-La Turbie was famous in Roman times for the large monument, the Trophy of Augustus, that Augustus made to celebrate his victory over the Ligurian tribes of the area.
+On the Via Julia Augusta, La Turbie was famous in Roman times for the large monument, the Trophy of Augustus, that Augustus made to celebrate his victory over the Ligurian tribes of the area.

 During the Middle Ages, the village (called then Turbia) was mainly under the dominion of the Republic of Genoa.
 Dante wrote in his Divina Commedia that Turbia was the western limit of the Italian Liguria.

 It was alternatively part of Savoy or the Principality of Monaco, from where the population of Turbia has assimilated the dialect Monegasque, even if the local Ligurian dialect has maintained some characteristics of the nearby Niçois of Nice.
 Actually the local dialect is nearly extinct, mainly after the 1860 inclusion of the Sardinian County of Nice in France.

 La Turbie is the cradle of automobile mountain races.
 On 31 January 1897, the last stage of the Marseilles-Nice race was a 17 km hillclimb between Nice and La Turbie; André Michelin, at the wheel of a De Dion powered by a steam engine, won the race at the incredible average speed of 31.8 km per h.
 On 30 March 1900, German driver Wilhelm Bauer crashed and died, being the first driver killed during a hillclimb speed event.
 On 1 April 1903, William Eliot Morris Zborowski, Count de Montsaulvain, died at the wheel of his Mercedes nearly at the same place as Bauer.
-As reported in The New York Times, 2 April 1903, the French Minister of the Interior ordered the Prefect of Alpes-Maritimes to "stop the further use of the Nice-La Turbie course for automobiles."
+As reported in The New York Times, 2 April 1903, the French Minister of the Interior ordered the prefect of Alpes-Maritimes to "stop the further use of the Nice-La Turbie course for automobiles."
 The race organizer, the Nice Automobile Club, obtained the lift of the ban in 1909 and the race resumed.